gojeaqui/ansible_advance_homework/roles/base-config/README.md

 base-config
 ===========

-This role creates a basic configuration on the OSP instances
+This role creates a basic configuration on the server

 Example Playbook
 ----------------